Jinwon-Ko/CanonCGT/README.md

 In Phase 1, CanonCGT is trained using the supervised paired dataset constructed from MIT-Adobe FiveK and Lightroom presets.
 This phase learns the canonical pivot representation and the reference-based grading process from preset-based paired data.

-#### Phase 1-A: Style Encoder Training
+#### Phase 1-A: Grade Extractor Training

-First, train the style encoder to extract grading style representations from preset-transformed images.
+First, train the grade extractor to encode tonal characteristics from preset-transformed images.

 ```bash
 $ cd root/CanonCGT/